mcasperson/UltimateDockerLauncher/README.md

 * `UDL_WRITEFILE[FILENAME]`: Writes a file e.g. `UDL_WRITEFILE[/etc/myapp/config.json]` with a value of `{"whatever": ["hello"]}`
 * `UDL_WRITEB64FILE[FILENAME]`: Writes a base64 encoded value to a file e.g. `UDL_WRITEB64FILE[/etc/myapp/config.json]` with a value of `e3doYXRldmVyOiBbaGVsbG9dfQo=`
 * `UDL_SETVALUE[FILENAME][KEY]`: Sets a value in a config file e.g. `UDL_SETVALUE[/etc/myapp/config.json][entry2:entry3]` or `UDL_SETVALUE[/etc/myapp/config.yaml][entry2:entry3:0]` with a value of `newvalue`
+* `UDL_SETVALUE_IDENTIFIER`: This is useful when replacing values in Kubernetes, as Kubernetes only allows alphanumeric chars, the period, the underscore, and the dash in the env var name.
+The file name and accessor are defined in the env var value e.g. a value of `[/etc/myapp/config.json][entry2:entry3]newvalue` sets the value of the property under `entry2.entry3` to `newvalue`. `IDENTIFIER` is any string with alphanumeric characters, underscores, dashes, or periods.

 ## Quick Key Reference